-Each of these sources need to be approached in their own terms to make upskilling work out.
-For example, job descriptions, especially when they have written carefully (yes, often not the case - we do need to rethink this), used appropriately in interviews and followed up with throughout onboarding, can reveal much about the desired and required skills for the specific roles across your organisation.
+Each of these sources needs to be considered individually to make upskilling work For example, job descriptions, especially when they have written carefully (yes, often not the case - we do need to rethink this), used appropriately in interviews and followed up with throughout onboarding, can reveal much about the desired and required skills for the specific roles across your organisation.
 We use Content Intelligence to scan and draw out skills from these.

-Alternatively, organic user search queries across talent and learning systems can also be informative, as first pointed out to me many years ago by Lori Niles-Hoffman.
-They will throw up a lot of expected results (agile, excel, leadership) which is useful to know and cater to while the less frequent, more nuanced terms can bring more actionable insights.
+Organic user search queries across talent and learning systems can also be informative, as first pointed out to me many years ago by Lori Niles-Hoffman.
+They will throw up a lot of expected results (agile, excel, leadership) which is useful to know and cater to while the less frequent, more nuanced terms can be even more revealing.
 Here’s a typical set of results for organic search on an LXP, SharePoint etc:

 How useful is data like this for your reskilling or upskilling programme initiatives?
 On the one hand, this is real, unprompted user behaviour.
 On the other, it’s from a small and possibly unrepresentative sample of the workforce population and a lot of the terms are very generic (eg ‘leadership’).
 In short: it’s of some use for upskilling.
 So, we certainly need to combine it with other data.
 But here are some questions this kind of data might prompt:

 Your organisation will have data like this scattered across its systems.
 It just takes some creative thinking and technical wrangling to unlock.
-But once you have a dataset replete with skills indicators, you can move on to...
+And once you have a dataset replete with skills indicators, you can move on to...